 Changing the color of a Wiz lightbulb from Rust.

 After setting up the device to accept local communication we can control the smart devices by sending a UDP packet.
-You can do it via NC or by making a program.
+You can send a UDP packet via NC(netcat) or by making a program in a language such as Rust.
 There is a nice Python library for this as well.

 I'm going to list quick examples here for NC, Bash and Rust.